yukiar/yukiar.github.io/index.md

 [Graduate school of information science and technology](https://www.ist.osaka-u.ac.jp/english/),
 [Osaka University](https://www.osaka-u.ac.jp/en), Japan

 Yuki Arase is an associate professor at the graduate school of information science and technology, Osaka University, Japan.
 She was previously an associate researcher at the natural language computing group of Microsoft Research Asia.
-My primary research interest is in paraphrasing, conversation systems, and educational applications for language learners.
+Her primary research interest is in paraphrasing, conversation systems, and educational applications for language learners.
 She earned her Ph.
 D. of Information Science at Osaka University in 2010 for research on presenting a large amount of information on small screens.

-Apart from research, I enjoy yoga practice, always traveling with a yoga mat in my luggage trolley.
+Apart from research, Yuki enjoys yoga practice, always traveling with a yoga mat in her luggage trolley.

 ***